 She covered the death of Pope John Paul II and the London Bombings in 2005, as well as the Lebanon War in 2006.

-In 2012 Karina moved to Melbourne and co-hosted the national daily program ABC News Breakfast on ABC1 and ABC News 24.
-She was one of the last journalists to interview the author Bryce Courtenay before his death and anchored coverage from Brisbane during the latest flood crisis.
+She then moved to Melbourne and co-hosted the national daily program ABC News Breakfast on ABC1 and ABC News 24.
+She was one of the last journalists to interview the author Bryce Courtenay before his death, and anchored coverage from Brisbane during the latest flood crisis.